adamraine/lighthouse-plugin-soft-navigation/readme.md

-# Lighthouse SPA Navigation Plugin
+# Lighthouse Soft Navigation Plugin

-This is a plugin for [Lighthouse](https://github.com/GoogleChrome/lighthouse) that measures metrics such as FCP and LCP in a SPA navigation also known as a soft navigation.
+This is a plugin for [Lighthouse](https://github.com/GoogleChrome/lighthouse) that measures metrics such as FCP and LCP in a soft navigation.

 A soft navigation is a same-document navigation triggered by user interaction that updates the page URL using something like the history API and mutates the DOM.
 You can read more about the definition of a soft navigation over in [WICG/softnavigations](https://github.com/WICG/soft-navigations).